isgulkov/rsa-prep/README.md

 ##### Message exchange

-1. Three data formats — for cyphertexts, public and private keys:
+1. A data format for cyphertexts, public and private keys (so, basically three formats):
    1. text form — PGP uses base64 with `+`, `/` and `=`;
    2. whitespace insignificant;
    3. include insignificant labels (just like `--------BEGIN PGP PUBLIC KEY----------`) that will act as "telomeres" — would be able lose or gain a couple characters at the ends for the case of a sloppy selection.